Have your family photos taken on the beach

 Garden City Beach Pier 2,

-My tips on finding seashells Shelling is fun for your entire family, and all ages love this activity!
+My tips on finding seashells Shelling is fun and free for your entire family, and all ages love this activity!

-The Myrtle Beach Boardwalk is one of the most popular Myrtle Beach activities.
+The Myrtle Beach Boardwalk is one of the most popular Myrtle Beach attractions.
 Free to walk, and free music and entertainment all summer.
 (Parking is not free.)

 Walk the Marshwalk at Murrells Inlet.
 In my opinion, this is one of the best free things you can do!
 Don't forget your camera!
 The Veterans' Pier provides beautiful views of Garden City Beach and Murrells Inlet.